oktadev/schematics/README.md

 You'll be prompted for an issuer, which you can find in your Okta dashboard at **API** > **Authorization Servers**.
 For the client ID, use the Client ID from the app you created in Okta.

+Run `npm start`, open `http://localhost:3000` in your browser, and sign in. 🎉

-See the [Okta React SDK](https://github.com/okta/okta-oidc-js/tree/master/packages/okta-react) for more information.
+See the [Okta React SDK](https://github.com/okta/okta-react) for more information.

 ## Vue